yurifrl/nixos/README.md

 Copy your id_ed25519 to the pi

+clone this repo in the rpi

+sudo nixos-rebuild switch --flake .#rpi --impure --show-trace

 # TODO
 - [ ] Make so that the system never comes up without tailscale